Master’s Program Concentrations

 Gender and Sexuality Health Justice Concentration

-The Gender and Sexuality Health Justice concentration is designed to educate current MSN students in their final specialty year about the health disparities of LGBTQIA+ patients through a racial and economic justice lens.
+The Gender and Sexuality Health Justice concentration is designed to educate current MSN students in their specialty years about the health disparities of LGBTQI+ patients through a racial and economic justice lens.

 Oncology Concentration

-The Oncology concentration is designed to provide current MSN student with a foundation of knowledge and skill for an advanced practice nursing role in the care of adults with cancer.
+The Oncology concentration is designed to provide current MSN students with a foundation of knowledge and skill for an advanced practice nursing role in the care of adults with cancer.